isomerpages/bca-buildsg/index.md

       title: Stories & Insights
       subtitle: Our stories
       id: infopic
       description: Curious to know more?
-Hear the motivation, the passion and the journeys of our people.
+Hear the motivation, passion and journeys of our people.
       button: FIND OUT MORE
       url: /crafting-concrete-dreams-in-civil-engineering/
       alt: Image alt text